Ian John Solomon

 Ian John Solomon (1997) is an interdisciplinary artist from Detroit, Michigan.
 After receiving his B.A. in broadcast journalism and a stint as a congressional reporter in D.C., he found his love for community activism and storytelling required a more expansive modality.
 Ian's interdisciplinary lens based practice explores themes of self, queer identity, ancestry, community and ecology.
 Deeply motivated by environment, Ian uses land as foundation and guidance for artistic expression and questioning.

-Ian has exhibited and won awards across Michigan and Ohio, including being awarded a Red Bull House of Art grant twice. being a 2023 Summer Fellow at Ox-Bow School of Art and a 2024 Cranbrook Art Museum Purchase Award Nominee.
-Ian receives his Masters of Fine Art Photography from Cranbrook Academy of Art in May 2024.
+Ian has exhibited and won awards across the Midwest, including being a 2023 Summer Fellow at Ox-Bow School of Art, 2024 Playground Detroit Fellow and 2024 Cranbrook Art Museum Purchase Award Nominee.
+Most recently, Ian received two Emmy nominations, an Emmy Award and a First Place award from the Society of Professional Journalists as host of a PBS-Great Lakes Now series’ Ian Outside’.
+Ian received his Masters of Fine Art Photography from Cranbrook Academy of Art in May 2024.

 Beyond his artistic practice Ian founded Amplify Outside, a Detroit based organization Amplifying Black outdoor recreation and is the host of a DPTV-PBS Great Lakes Now Segment "Ian Outside".